Tang dynasty: Establishment

+Some historians have argued that the Tang imperial family's ties to the distinguished Longxi Li clan of Han descent may be fabricated.
+Howard J. Wechsler notes that it has been suggested that the Tang House of Li was descended from a minor offshoot of the eastern Li clan of Zhaojun in Hebei that had intermarried substantially with non-Han tribal aristocracy.
+Chen Sanping argues that the House of Li had a patrilineal Xianbei lineage that was concealed by the royal family through modifying their genealogy.
+This argument is partially based on a comparison with Li Xian, a Northern Zhou general, whose epitaph states that he was both descended from the Han dynasty general Li Ling and Yidigui, a 10th generation ancestor who came from the steppes.
+However, a genetic study of the daughter of the Duke of Longxi (Li Hu), the Tang founder's paternal grandfather, and her nuclear family shows that they were primarily related to agricultural farming communities in northern China (95.8%–97.3%) with minor admixture with Eurasian Steppe pastoralists (2.7%–4.2%).
+The family's haplogroups are common in Han and East Asian populations and atypical in Xianbei individuals.
+Despite possessing Xianbei names (Bulugu and Daye), the findings suggest that they were likely Han aristocrats, reflecting the historical policy of granting Xianbei names to Han elites in Western Wei.

-Emperor Gaozu (born Li Yuan) was the founder of the Tang.
-He was previously Duke of Tang and governor of Taiyuan, the capital of modern Shanxi, during the collapse of the Sui dynasty (581–618).
-Li had prestige and military experience, and was a first cousin of Emperor Yang of Sui (their mothers were both one of the Dugu sisters).
+Li Yuan had prestige and military experience, and was a first cousin of Emperor Yang of Sui through their mothers, both of whom were one of the Dugu sisters).
 Li Yuan rose in rebellion in 617, along with his son and his equally militant daughter Princess Pingyang, who raised and commanded her own troops.
 In winter 617, Li Yuan occupied Chang'an, relegated Emperor Yang to the position of Taishang Huang ('retired emperor'), and acted as regent to the puppet child-emperor Yang You.
 On the news of Emperor Yang's murder by General Yuwen Huaji on June 18, 618, Li Yuan declared himself emperor of the newly founded Tang dynasty.